THE NEXT TO DIE

-The impetus for TRACKS, the first Dylan Kasper outing, came from a real-life incident in which a young man I worked with put himself under a tube train and died.
+The impetus for THE NEXT TO DIE, the first Dylan Kasper outing, came from a real-life incident in which a young man I worked with put himself under a tube train and died.
 Afterwards, I felt driven to explore suicide as a central plot theme.
 In particular, I wanted to show how the reasons behind completed suicides are multifarious.
 For some, they may come from a trauma or in response to a particular life event; but for others, the reasons may be impulsive, a kneejerk thought, or just a plain mystery.
 Whatever, for those who survive, the ripple effects are messy, grievous and lasting…

 That short drive to the tube station was one of the longest journeys I don’t care to remember.
 Saul took us in his rusty white Renault, its roof rack rattling like stones pelting above our heads.
 His eyes stayed focused, the knuckles of his hands stretched white on the steering wheel.

 Meeting us was a scene of flashing blue lights, a huddle of bystanders, London Underground staff, police, an unmarked mortuary van and an ambulance.
 The sky was blotched with clouds and seemed to be darkening with each passing moment.
 Opening the car door, I was hit by a sharp wind that dried my eyes.

 Saul was the first one out.
 He started talking frantically to a paramedic, his hands gesticulating.
 The paramedic shrugged and pointed at the station.

 Flapping yellow tape cordoned its entrance; the shutters were down, train staff in clusters nearby, talking covertly, several smoking.